inaka/erlang_guidelines/README.md

 ***

 ##### Avoid deep nesting
-> Try not to nest more than 1 level deep.
+> Try not to nest more than 3 levels deep.

 *Examples*: [nesting](src/nesting.erl)